Clifford Circuits Augmented Grassmann Matrix Product States: Clifford-augmented GMPS: Variational Algorithm

 Our algorithm follows the structure of the standard two-site DMRG, augmented with a disentangling step implemented by Clifford circuits as proposed in Ref.~\cite{Qian2024}.
-The key differences are the replacement of the conventional MPS with a Grassmann MPS (GMPS) and the tensor contractions that inherently account for fermionic statistics.
+The key differences are the replacement of the conventional MPS with a GMPS and the tensor contractions that inherently account for fermionic statistics.
+A general Hamiltonian for fermionic systems with $n$ sites can be expressed as a sum over Grassmann Pauli strings,